cheng-alvin/jas/README.md

 closed issues"
 src="https://img.shields.io/github/issues-closed/cheng-alvin/jas"/> </p>

-<p align="center" padding="10px"> Jas is a minimal, fast and simple
+<p align="center" padding="10px"> Jas is a minimal, fast and simple assembler
-zero-dependency assembler for the x64 family of processors, it comes packaged with tonnes of useful utility functions targeted for implementing into compilers, operating systems and JIT interpreters and other types of utility applications that need compilation to ELF or just a plain encoded buffer.
+for the x64 family of processors, and is targeted for the implementation into compilers, operating systems and JIT interpreters and other types of applications that demand fast compilation to ELF object code or just a plain encoded buffer.
 </p>

 - Supports **60+** instructions!